-Navigating Professional Development When Transitioning from Military to Civilian Life was originally published on Vault.
+Navigating Professional Development When Transitioning from Military to Civilian Life was originally published on Firsthand.

 Deciding to leave active duty and transition to civilian life is often a stressful and difficult decision.
 Upon transition, military members might have questions about what their next moves should be.
 Should they go back to school?
 Venture a new career path?
 What skills from their military career can they translate into a professional setting?